Battle of Campo Tenese: Battle

-Damas' left wing counted about 14,000 soldiers, only half of whom were regulars.
-His corps took up a strong position near Campotenese with his troops sheltered behind breastworks.
+Damas' left wing counted about 14,000 soldiers, only half regulars.
+His corps took up a strong position near Campotenese, with his troops sheltered behind breastworks.
 The Neapolitans were deployed across a 1500 yd wide valley with both flanks against the mountains.
 Narrow defiles marked the valley's entrance and exit points.
-The pass behind the Neapolitans was the weakest point in Damas' defensive layout, since it could make retreat difficult.
-The Neapolitan general put nine battalions in the first line defending three artillery redoubts.
+The pass behind the Neapolitans was the weakest point in Damas' defensive layout since it could make retreat difficult.
+The Neapolitan general put nine battalions in the first line, defending three artillery redoubts.
 He bolstered the first line with cavalry support and arranged the balance of his troops in a second line.
 He did not guard the mountains on either flank.

 Reynier's troops broke camp on the morning of 9 March.
 A wind at their backs blew snow in the eyes of their adversaries.
 The French general put one brigade in his front line, ordered his light infantry to turn the Neapolitan right flank, and placed Verdier in charge of the reserve.
-By 3:00 PM everything was ready.
-In single file, Reynier's light infantry picked their way along the cliffs on Damas' right flank and ultimately emerged to the right and rear of their opponents.
+By 3:00 PM, everything was ready.
+In a single file, Reynier's light infantry picked their way along the cliffs on Damas' right flank and ultimately emerged to the right and rear of their opponents.
 Deploying into a cloud of skirmishers, they attacked, inducing chaos in the Neapolitan lines.
 At the same time, General of Brigade Louis Fursy Henri Compère led a frontal assault on the first line.
 After exchanging a few volleys with their enemies, Compère's men charged forward and captured one of the redoubts.
-In the face of the double attack, the Neapolitan line crumpled and the men fled for the exit to the valley.
-Soon the pass was crammed with panicked soldiers and the French took 2,000 prisoners, including two generals.
+In the face of the double attack, the Neapolitan line crumpled, and the men fled to the valley exit.
+Soon, the pass was crammed with panicked soldiers, and the French took 2,000 prisoners, including two generals.
 Total Neapolitan casualties added up to 3,000, and their artillery and baggage were also captured.
 French losses were unknown but light.
 The battle marked the end of the Neapolitan army as an effective force.